Foster care leavers made priority group in access plan for third-level education

 Tracking the numbers in higher education and how they progress through their studies is seen as a first step towards improving supports and access to higher education for these demographics.

-Rory Brown, who spent 11 years in the care system, told the PA news agency that the support of an after care worker was important to him after he left his foster home, but that he didn’t have that support until his first year at Mary Immaculate College.
+Rory Brown, who spent 11 years in the care system, said that the support of an after care worker was important to him after he left his foster home, but that he didn’t have that support until his first year at Mary Immaculate College.

 “Actual accessing of college for the first time for myself was quite difficult because I didn’t know where to go, I didn’t know who to speak to, I didn’t know how to fill out certain forms,” he said.